Ampo (snack): Characteristics and preparation

 Ampo is made from gravel-free dark earth that is formed into thin spiral strips, then baked and smoked in a large clay pot for a half hour before serving.
 A wooden stick is used to beat the soil into a solid hard substance, where these spirals of dirt are removed with a dagger made of bamboo.
-Methods and production are passed on from generationally and the taste differs based on the quality of the soil.
+Methods and production are passed on generationally, and the taste differs based on the quality of the soil.
 Ampo is said to have a cool and creamy texture.

 Habit

 Ampo is revered by the native women who are pregnant.

-This habit of eating clay is also known as geophagy.
-Human geophagy may be related to pica, a classified eating disorder in the DSM-IV characterized by abnormal cravings for nonfood items.

-Many people from various countries across the world have the habit, although most of the countries that have the habit of eating clay never admit it.
+Generally, a habit of eating clay can be referred to as geophagy, which in some cultural contexts may indicate a type of disordered eating called pica.
+However, the consumption of ampo or other soil-based cultural foods and medicines should not be automatically considered pica according to the DSM-V, which specifies that eating disorders such as pica should only be diagnosed when they are "not part of a culturally supported or socially normative practice."